Rethinking Interactive Image Segmentation: Feature Space Annotation: Experiments

 In (b), we measure the IoU of the watershed hierarchical cut using a fixed parameter --- the threshold of 1000 with the volume criterion.
 The segments were then labeled by majority vote among the true labels of their pixels.
 Table~\ref{tab:segm} shows the quality of segmentation, which imposes the upper bound to the quality of the overall projection labeling procedure if no segment correction was performed.

-For reference, Click Carving~\cite{Jain:2019:ClickCarving} reports an average IoU of $84.31$ in the iCoSeg, dataset when selecting the optimal segment (i.e. highest IoU among proposals) from a pool of approximately 2000 segment proposals per image, produced with MCG~\cite{Pont:2016:MCG}.
+For reference, Click Carving~\cite{Jain:2019:ClickCarving} reports an average IoU of $84.31$ in the iCoSeg, dataset when selecting the optimal segment (\ie highest IoU among proposals) from a pool of approximately 2000 segment proposals per image, produced with MCG~\cite{Pont:2016:MCG}.
 In contrast, we obtain an equivalent performance of $84.15$ with a fixed segmentation with disjoints candidates only.
-Moreover, with just a few segment corrections, our approach can beat other interactive segmentation methods, as it will be shown next.
-The appendix contains additional examples, displaying that the candidate segments are not over segmented.